Mean, Median and Mode in Plain English

 n = number of values in the dataset

 The median's calculation does not use arithmetic on all the values — it only uses their order and position.
 That is exactly why it is unaffected by outliers.
-Whether the highest salary in a dataset is $100,000 or $10,000,000, if it sits at position 8 of 9 values, it changes nothing about the median.
-Penn State's STAT 200 curriculum describes the median as the preferred measure for any distribution with a "long tail" precisely for this reason (Penn State STAT 200 §2.2).
+Whether the highest salary is $100,000 or $10,000,000, if it sits at position 8 of 9 values, it changes nothing about the median.
+For deeper coverage, see the median guide and median examples.

 How to Find the Mode

 The mode is the only measure of central tendency that works with categorical data.
 You cannot average colors or calculate the median political party — but you can find the most common one.
 In retail, the mode of clothing sizes sold in a week directly informs restocking decisions.
-In survey analysis, the mode of a 5-point Likert scale response identifies the most prevalent opinion.
-For numerical data, a frequency distribution chart or histogram makes the mode immediately visible as the tallest bar.
+A histogram or frequency distribution table makes the mode immediately visible as the tallest bar.
+See the dedicated mode guide for full coverage.

 Worked Examples: Finding Mean, Median, and Mode